fluencelabs/fRPC-Substrate/hacking_frpc.md

 ### Off-chain Dependencies

-* [node](https://nodejs.org/en/) 16 LTS (versions 18.* and 19.* are currently not supported)
+* [node](https://nodejs.org/en/) 16 LTS (versions 18.* and above are currently not supported)
 * [Fluence CLI](https://github.com/fluencelabs/fluence-cli)
 * [Rust](https://www.rust-lang.org/tools/install) (optional; Fluence CLI will install if not already in your environment)
 * For VSCode, there is a helpful [Aqua language support](https://marketplace.visualstudio.com/items?itemName=FluenceLabs.aqua) package available

-Note that Fluence CLI installs missing dependencies as need ("lazy install").
-If you want all your dependencies installed at once, use the `fluence dependencies i`, which includes Rust if not already present in your environment.
+**Note** that Fluence CLI installs missing dependencies as neededs ("lazy install").
+If you want all your dependencies installed at once, use the `fluence dependencies i` command.

 ### On-chain Dependencies